sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-mobilepc-sensors-api-adaptivebrightness-displayresponseinterval.md

 # DisplayResponseInterval

-The `DisplayResponseInterval` setting specifies the minimum time between changes in display brightness due to changes in lighting conditions.
+`DisplayResponseInterval` specifies the minimum time between changes in display brightness due to changes in lighting conditions.

 ## Values